Tai-Ahom Silk Weaving

 Motifs found on textiles from this period include imitations of flowers, ferns, butterflies, birds, animals and the royal insignia of the dynasty, the mythical winged creature Ngi Ngao Kham.
 These were usually executed with geometric designs.
 Oral legend holds that the 16th century Vaishnava saint Sankardev took up tapestry weaving along with weavers from Tantikuchi (present-day Barpeta, Assam) to create fabrics known as Vrindavani Vastra, altar covers with depictions of the dance of the Hindu deity Krishna.
 The demand for silk led to a large section of Tai-Ahom men and women being engaged in spinning, spooling and hand-weaving silk, done on the back strap or loin loom.
 The Katonis or Jogis, and immigrant Muslim Tantis and Jholas were the dominant spinning and weaving communities towards the end of the Ahom period.
 Weaving was also undertaken by members of the Tai-speaking communities that settled in Assam, such as the Tai-Phake and Tai-Khamiyang communities.

 The British East India Company took over the Assam region in 1826.
 Despite the loss of Ahom royal patronage, silk weaving was still considered an important skill, especially for brides.
-Domestic demand for the silk and woven garments decreased with the influx of cheaper mill-woven cloth imported from Britain and with the colonial emphasis the rearing of tea.
+Domestic demand for the silk and woven garments decreased with the influx of cheaper mill-woven cloth imported from Britain and with the colonial emphasis on cultivating tea.
 There were no significant developments to the weaving industry in general until the early twentieth century, when the demand for local textiles began to grow again under the influence of the Independence movement.
 The recovering silk weaving industry initially relied on localised efforts of the rearers and weavers themselves.
 After independence, the industry gained additional traction with the establishment of the Central Silk Board in 1948 and the Directorate of Sericulture and Weaving in Assam between 1956–57.
 The 1977 Industrial Policy Statement established schemes such as Multipurpose National Sericulture Project (MNSP) in 1989–90, Catalytic Development Programme (CDP) and Project Golden Thread during 1997–2002, with the CDP merged with the North Eastern Textile Promotion Scheme (NETPS).

 Unlike in most other weaving traditions, silk weaving in Assam was traditionally performed by women, but is now carried out by both men and women.
 Some of the garments made from cloth produced by Tai-Ahom weaving are mekhela chador, cheleng chador, sapkon, and the basual tongali.
 Important silk weaving centres in Assam today include Sualkuchi, Dhahuakhana and Dhemaji in lower Assam.
 Most Tai-Ahom weaving villages are located in upper Assam, in the region where they first settled.